OneBusAway/onebusaway-application-modules/src/site/markdown/api/where/elements/list-result.md

 Additionally, the list response will have a `<limitExceeded/>` element, which a single true or false value.
 This value will be true if the number of elements that could have been potentially returned exceeded the limit sent by `maxCount`, either explicitly or the default value.

-Finally, some responses will also include an `<outOfRange/>` element, which will indicate if the search request was made outside the current areas of service for OneBusAway (see [OneBusAwayRestApi_AgenciesWithCoverage agencies-with-coverage]).
+Finally, some responses will also include an `<outOfRange/>` element, which will indicate if the search request was made outside the current areas of service for OneBusAway (see [agencies-with-coverage](../methods/agencies-with-coverage.html)).
 The following geographic query methods currently include the `<outOfRange/>` element:

 * [routes-for-location](../methods/routes-for-location.html)
 * [stops-for-location](../methods/stops-for-location.html)